Illegal Alien is the term, and we're stickin' to it!

 I remember these skits on Saturday Night Live.
 Maybe it's just my age at the time, but I didn't see this stuff as being written and performed out of hatred.
 The entertainment industry has been biased left as far back as I can remember, but they used to make fun of everyone they could do a good job on.
 You had the 3 Presidential candidates back in Summer '92, Bill, George, and Ross.
 I can remember the particular mannerism by which each was made fun of.

-Going forward 12 years, I can remember a friend and I enjoying a cartoon-style video of Gore v Bush, something about JibJab - that was the series or the artist, I don't know, but we could still laugh at the whole thing.
+Going forward 12 years, I can remember a friend and I enjoying a cartoon-style video of Kerry v Bush, something about JibJab - that was the series or the artist, I don't know, but we could still laugh at the whole thing.

 Only a few years ago, I still used this one: